 Countries have two options in implementing the ePhyto Solution.
 They can either produce ePhytos and exchange them with the UNICC ePhyto Hub directly via their own national online platform or they can use the IPPC’s web-based application, the General ePhyto National System (GeNS).

-How the IPPC and the Global Alliance for Trade Facilitation can help
+How the IPPC and the Alliance can help

 In preparation for introducing the ePhyto Solution, countries must carry out a thorough analysis of their business process for trade in plants and plant products and assess whether to use a national system or GeNS.
 Most importantly, a country must have the political commitment and the support of its business community.
 The Alliance and IPPC Secretariat can support countries at any stage of the process by coordinating meetings between government and business, guiding countries through the business process analysis, delivering training to public and private sector representatives and assisting in deploying the IT solutions.
 Assistance is also available to countries who have made initial installations but need further support to ensure full adoption.
 All Alliance projects focus on producing measurable reductions in the time and cost of trade for both governments and businesses.
 These results can help governments demonstrate how they are improving the business environment in their country while strengthening plant and public health protection.